-Matt and Tanya each fired an Ice Beam, targetting the limo and freezing its wheels.
+Matt and Tanya both used Ice Beam, targetting the limo and freezing its wheels.
 I smiled to myself; if nothing else, we had at least prevented Number 1 from making a quick getaway.
 But that still left us with the problem of the goons on motorbikes.
-The bikes had to be disabled somehow . . .
+The bikes had to be disabled somehow.

 I was right.
 Suddenly, two of the bikes unseated their riders and roared off into the distance; glancing round, I saw Crystal and Luke standing with their eyes closed and immediately guessed what must have happened.
 Our Psychic hybrids had used their powers to take control of the bikes.
 Seconds later, another bike was hit by a blast of fire - Zeod.
 Then, two more succumbed to Tanya and Matt's Water Attacks.

-Soon, all Proteus' vehicles had been neutralised.
+Soon, all Proteus's vehicles had been neutralised.
 But that still left us with the problem of taking out the agents themselves.
 This was it.
-This was what we had vowed to do from the start - destroy Proteus once and for all.
+This was what we had vowed to do from the start: destroy Proteus once and for all.
 But would we be able to pull it off?

-"You dare come to the one place where we are happy and try to kill us again!
-That also, cannot go unpunished!"
+"You dare come to the one place where we are happy and try to capture us again?!
+That cannot go unpunished!"
 I said as I charged for Number 1, fists ablaze.
 My eyes were a new shade of red, a shade of hatred.
-I was going to kick the crud out of Number 1 for all I could get in.
+I was going to kick the crud out of him.

 It was as if something had snapped inside me.
-Before I could stop myself, I ran at him and knocked him to one side.
+Before I could stop myself, I ran at Zeod and knocked him to one side.

 "Use distance Attacks!"
 I called to my fellow hybrids.
 "We've gotta disarm them!"